mehull-26/Reson-ResolutionEnchancementMicroscopy/docs/06_Deconvolution_Guide.md

 ## References

 ### Richardson-Lucy Algorithm
 - Richardson, W.H.
 (1972).
-"Bayesian-Based Iterative Method of Image Restoration"
+"Bayesian-Based Iterative Method of Image Restoration." *Journal of the Optical Society of America*, 62(1), 55-59.
 - Lucy, L.B.
 (1974).
-"An iterative technique for the rectification of observed distributions"
+"An iterative technique for the rectification of observed distributions." *The Astronomical Journal*, 79, 745-754.

-### Wiener Filter
+### PSF Models
-- Wiener, N. (1949).
-"Extrapolation, Interpolation, and Smoothing of Stationary Time Series"
+- Gibson, S.F., Lanni, F. (1992).
+"Experimental test of an analytical model of aberration in an oil-immersion objective lens used in three-dimensional light microscopy." *Journal of the Optical Society of America A*, 9(1), 154-166.
+- Born, M., Wolf, E. (1999).
+"Principles of Optics."
+Cambridge University Press.
+(Airy disk theory)

-### Total Variation
+### Fluorescence Microscopy
-- Rudin, L.I., Osher, S., Fatemi, E. (1992).
-"Nonlinear total variation based noise removal algorithms"
+- Conchello, J.A., Lichtman, J.W.
+(2005).
+"Optical sectioning microscopy." *Nature Methods*, 2(12), 920-931.

 ---